 Despite operating within the same industry, it would be a significant oversight to consider both companies as alike.
 They are as different as chalk and cheese.
 This article will delve into the features, history, and distinctions between the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).
 For traders and investors seeking a quick understanding of how these differences influence their activities, feel free to jump to the conclusion at the end of this article.

-What are NSE and BSE in the stock market?
+What are NSE and BSE in the Stock Market?

 For those unfamiliar, NSE refers to the National Stock Exchange, while BSE stands for the Bombay Stock Exchange.
 It’s important to note that the name “Bombay” is still used despite the city being officially renamed Mumbai.
 However, there is much more to both BSE and NSE than just their acronyms, and we will explore their features and significance further in this article.